Free Trial Conversion Rate Calculator for SaaS

 Reverse trial conversion rate typically lands at 12–18% — higher than freemium because users experience the paid product, lower than CC-required because there's no billing wall.
 In a reverse trial, new users default to the paid plan for N days (usually 14), then auto-downgrade to a free tier if they haven't upgraded.

 Reverse trials work best when the free tier is genuinely useful (so users don't feel tricked) and when paid-tier features compound into habit (team invites, integrations, advanced templates).
 Notion, Slack, and Loom use variants of reverse trial.
-The Reverse Trial mode in the calculator applies a 0.85× multiplier to engaged→paid vs free-trial baseline to reflect the downgrade friction.
+In Reverse Trial mode above, a 0.85× multiplier is applied to engaged→paid vs free-trial baseline to reflect downgrade friction.

-Product Qualified Lead (PQL) conversion rate typically runs 25–40% for mid-market SaaS, 40–60% for enterprise.
-A PQL is a user who has hit a behavioral threshold indicating buying intent.
+High-intent trial conversion (behavior-qualified users) typically runs 25–40% for mid-market SaaS, 40–60% for enterprise.
+A behavior-qualified user is one who has hit a usage threshold indicating buying intent.
 Common triggers: 3+ active users on the account, 7+ consecutive days of usage, or hitting a feature/usage limit on the free tier.

-PQL conversion dramatically outperforms MQL conversion (lead magnets, demo requests) because intent is demonstrated through actual product behavior, not self-reported interest.
-The product qualified lead conversion calculator view of this tool uses the Aha → Engaged transition as a PQL proxy — lifting that stage by 10pp typically moves PQL-to-customer conversion by 3–5pp.
+Behavior-based trial conversion dramatically outperforms demo-request conversion because intent is demonstrated through actual product behavior, not self-reported interest.
+Treat the Aha → Engaged transition as a behavior-qualified proxy — lifting that stage by 10pp typically moves trial to paid conversion rate by 3–5pp.

 How to Improve Free Trial Conversion Rate: 5 Levers